 If you lose your job, are made redundant, laid off or if your working hours are reduced you may qualify for a social welfare payment, either Jobseeker’s Allowance or Jobseeker’s Benefit.

-If you are laid off or are still working, but your working hours are reduced, you may also qualify for a jobseeker's payment for the days you are unemployed.
+If you work for part of a week you may qualify for a jobseeker's payment for the days you are unemployed.

-If you leave work voluntarily or as a result of misconduct you cannot get a jobseeker’s payment for 9 weeks.
+If you leave work voluntarily or as a result of misconduct, you cannot get a jobseeker’s payment for 9 weeks.
 However, if you have ‘good cause’ to leave voluntarily, for example, any changes in working conditions such as a reduction in pay, harassment or abuse from your employer, you may get your payment.
-The Deciding Officer in your social welfare local office will decide whether you had good cause to leave voluntarily.
+The Deciding Officer in your social welfare local office or Intreo centre will decide whether you had good cause to leave voluntarily.